chainflip-io/chainflip-backend/state-chain/pallets/cf-governance/README.md

 - Handle the set of governance members
 - Handle submitting proposals
 - Handle approving proposals
+- Execute extrinsic secured by the governance as sudo
 - Provide tools to implement governance secured extrinsic in other pallets

 ## Governance model

-The governance model is a simple approved system.
 Every member can propose an extrinsic, which is secured by the EnsureGovernance implementation of the EnsureOrigin trait.
 Apart from that, every member is allowed to approve a proposed governance extrinsic.
-If a proposal can raise 2/3 + 1 approvals, it's getting executed by the system automatically.
+If a proposal can raise 1/2 + 1 approvals, it's getting executed.
 Moreover, every proposal has an expiry date.
 If a proposal is not able to raise enough approvals in time, it gets dropped and won't be executed.

 ## Implementation